Last reviewed 5 October 2020

 Employers will also need to take steps to protect clinically vulnerable and clinically extremely vulnerable workers.
-These groups include those with cancer, those aged 70 or over or with certain underlying health conditions as outlined in the Appendix to the latest guidance.
-Some of these people are strongly advised not to work outside the home whereas others may be offered the option of the safest available on-site roles enabling them to stay 2m away from others.
+These groups could, for example, include those with cancer, those aged 70 or over or with certain underlying health conditions as outlined in the Appendix to the latest guidance.

 For those working from home, it will be important for employers to monitor their wellbeing and help them stay connected to the rest of the workforce, as well as provide equipment for them to work at home safely and effectively.